OCHA-DAP/hdx-python-api/README.rst

     dataset.add_update_resource(resource)

-You can delete a Resource or GalleryItem object from the dataset using the appropriate \ **delete_*** function, for example:
+You can delete a Resource or ShowcaseItem object from the dataset using the appropriate \ **delete_*** function, for example:

 ::

-    dataset.delete_galleryitem('GALLERYITEM_TITLE')
+    dataset.delete_showcaseitem('GALLERYITEM_TITLE')

 You can get all the resources from a list of datasets as follows: